To succeed as a corporate investment banker, you'll need a keen financial mind and an understanding of how money is made and invested

 Look for job vacancies at:

-Vacancies are also advertised in the financial job pages of the broadsheets such as:
+You can also look to companies' own websites and graduate brochures for opportunities, or in the financial job pages of the broadsheets such as:

-- supplements of the national press, e.g. The Guardian Graduate section on Saturdays.
+- supplements of the national press, e.g. The Guardian's graduate section on Saturdays.

 There are some specialist recruitment agencies that deal with investment banking opportunities, such as City Jobs.